coracle-social/zooid/README.md

 Zooid supports a few environment variables, which configure shared resources like the web server or sqlite database.

 - `PORT` - the port the server will listen on for all requests.
 Defaults to `3334`.
-- `DATA` - the location of the directory for storing database files and media.
+- `CONFIG` - where to store relay configuration files.
+Defaults to `./config`.
+- `MEDIA` - where to store blossom media files.
+Defaults to `./media`.
+- `DATA` - where to store databse files.
 Defaults to `./data`.
-- `CONF` - the location of the directory for storing relay configuration files.
-Defaults to `./conf`.

 ## Configuration

-Configuration files are written using [toml](https://toml.io) files placed in the `CONF` directory.
+Configuration files are written using [toml](https://toml.io).
 Top level configuration options are required:

 - `host` - a hostname to serve this relay on.
 - `schema` - a string that identifies this relay.
 This cannot be changed, and must be usable as a sqlite identifier.